workshopdemos/doggos-gse/README_BRIDGEFORGIT.md

 <img src='images/bridge/bfg3.png' width='30%'>

 At this point, User edited a cobol file, pushed the changes to Github.
-With BridgeForGit Mapping that is already performed betweent this Github repo to the Endevor, the changes are synched with the Endevor.
+With BridgeForGit Mapping that is already performed between this Github repo to the Endevor, the changes are synched with the Endevor.

 To validate that the changes got synced to Endevor, Launch the "Explorer for Endevor" extension, This extension is already configured to Endevor instance and Inventory location.
-Select them.
+Select the configurations that get listed.
 Sharing reference screenshots:

 <img src='images/bridge/bfg4.png' width='30%'>